ArthTechnologies/quartz/README.md

 # Quartz

 Quartz is a backend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Quartz is made with Node and Express.
-For testing purposes, there is an instance of quartz you can use at https://api.arthmc.xyz/

 ## How to run without docker